 Internship programs in Thailand normally last for three months during summer break from March to May.
 It can last four months for forth-year students.
-However, there was some confusion when the internship programs began because of the change in Thai academic calendar.
-In the past, the summer vacation was during March to May.
-But a few years ago it was changed to June through August.
+However, some companies may also open their internship program on other time of the year.
+So, you can contact them individually to find out.

 It takes about three months to start an internship program.
 It should take at least a month to find a company with intern positions, a month for the interview process, and another month for getting your visa.
 It’s going to be longer for multinational companies.
 Usually, their application period starts and ends five to six months out from the start date of the internship.